Kerem Y. Camsari, PhD

 kcamsari AT purdue DOT edu

-My research is about bridging the gap between novel materials and phenomena (Atoms) and functional devices and circuits (Systems) using theory, modeling and simulation.
-My PhD thesis was about developing a unified, physics-based, modular circuit framework to explore and understand emerging spintronic phenomena to evaluate new devices and circuits.
+My research is about bridging the gap between novel materials and phenomena (Physics) and functional devices and circuits (Systems).

 Take a look at the IEEE Spectrum Article on our recent work on p-bits.